manurFR/PandemicSolo/README.txt

 6. Version history
 ***********************

+v2.8   - 02/13/2020  ** Release sponsored and tested by PandyAndy, with help from Smellybluesocks and MentalGuy **
-v2.8   - 02/13/2020 - Added the event cards from In The Lab (3 events) and State of Emergency (6 events)
+                    - Added the event cards from In The Lab (3 events) and State of Emergency (6 events)
                     - Added the roles from In The Lab (4 roles) and State of Emergency (3 roles)
                     - Introduced a Survival mode that removes some event cards from the pool before their random draw (New Assignment, One Quiet Night, Resilient Population, Commercial Travel Ban, Forecast,